anan44/it-starts-with-clojure/materials/4-state-in-clojure/7-no-need-for-atoms.md

 ## Last words on the topic

 I am sure some authors would disagree with me telling you about the atom this early.
-I indeed did have few deep conversations regarding the decision with my colleagues, since they too doubted it a bit.
+I indeed did have a few deep conversations regarding this decision with my colleagues, since they too doubted it a bit.

-I truly hope that I have managed to convince you to not use atoms when not needed.
+I truly hope that I have managed to convince you to not use `atom`s when not needed.
 It can be very tempting but is not necessary very often.

-New programmers sometimes feel tempted to create atoms inside functions to create a state inside the lexical scope.
+New programmers sometimes feel tempted to create `atom`s inside functions to create a state inside the lexical scope.
 This is something I would strongly advice against.
 I have never met or heard about a situation where that would be a good idea.

-As a rule of thump always try solving your state issues with recursion if that fails, then look for other options such as atoms or databases or etc.
+As a rule of thumb always try solving your state issues with recursion.
+If that fails, then look for other options such as `atom`s or databases or etc.

-With these final warning we finalize the section on atoms and state in Clojure.
+With this final warning we finalize the section on `atom`s and state in Clojure.